 The Community Respect Award recognises community and voluntary sector organisations within Derby which can demonstrate their ongoing commitment to promoting and delivering dignified services.
 If your organisation is successful in obtaining the award it will assist you when making applications for funding to Derby City Council and Derby Homes.

 At least one team member confirms they have registered as a dignity champion via the website of the Social Care Institute for Excellence (this offers lots of useful information to you and you will receive regular updates once registered).

 Please take the attached 10 Dignity Do’s to your team (points as originally issued by the Department of Health with three prompts added to each one as in the attached Dignity Award guidance and application documents).

 Run the challenge with them:

-Send a copy of your completed Dignity Award application and Action Plan - either by (preferably) email to DSAB@Derby.gov.uk or by post to Sana Farah, Safeguarding Adults Team, People Services, Derby City Council, Council House, Corporation Street, Derby, DE1 2FS
+Send a copy of your completed Dignity or Community Respect Award application - either by (preferably) email to DSAB@Derby.gov.uk or by post to Sana Farah, DSAB Business Manager, Safeguarding Adults and Professional Standards Team, People Services, Derby City Council, Council House, Corporation Street, Derby, DE1 2FS

-Your completed dignity award application and action plan will be assessed carefully by members of our interagency working group.
-If there are any queries they will be raised with you but once it is agreed you have clearly set out sufficient evidence for the dignity award and have an action plan resulting from the dignity do’s challenge, then a signed certificate will be sent to you stating that you have achieved the Derby/Derbyshire dignity award.
+Your completed Dignity or Community Respect Award application will be assessed carefully by members of our interagency working group.
+If there are any queries they will be raised with you but once it is agreed you have clearly set out sufficient evidence for the Dignity or Community Respect Award and have an action plan resulting from the dignity do’s challenge, then a signed certificate will be sent to you stating that you have achieved the Derby Dignity or Community Respect Award.

 The certificate will be valid for two years after which you can repeat the exercise highlighting the achievement of any actions completed in your action plan.